energy-analytics-project/energy-dashboard-cli/README.md

   it, and inserts it into a database.

 Options:
-  --config-dir TEXT     config file directory
+  --config-dir TEXT     Config file directory
-  --debug / --no-debug
+  --debug / --no-debug  Enable debug logging
   --help                Show this message and exit.

 Commands:
-  config
+  config   Manage config file.
   feed     Manage individual 'feed' (singular). feeds    Manage the full set of data 'feeds' (plural). license  Show the license (GPL v3).